 Academic integrity is of primary importance in the classroom.
 Both students and faculty are responsible for creating and maintaining an environment that is conducive to learning.
 It is imperative that students and faculty demonstrate mutual respect.
 Inappropriate behaviors in the classroom may compromise the learning and performance for students.
-Unacceptable and inappropriate behaviors include but are not limited to tardiness, early departures, loud side conversations, bullying, use of electronic devices and use of derogatory or vulgar language.
+Unacceptable and inappropriate behaviors include but are not limited to tardiness, early departures, disrespectful interactions with fellow students or faculty, loud outside conversations, bullying, use of electronic devices without faculty permission, and use of derogatory or vulgar language.